About

 What I enjoyed most about that experience was working with real production systems.
 Writing code that people depend on daily changes how you think about engineering.
 Stability, maintainability, and clear architecture become just as important as shipping features.

-I also work with the CASOS Center at Carnegie Mellon on cybersecurity simulation research.
+I work with the CASOS Center at Carnegie Mellon University on research combining cybersecurity analytics, machine learning, and agent-based simulation.

 Projects